9elements/VMBoot/README.md

 - flash coreboot image on device
 - place EDK2/CloudHv image on block device attached to machine (XFS filesystem on block device required)
 - boot machine and execute vmboot
-- EDK2 is loaded by VMBoot and executed until EFI-Shell

 ## Further work
  - More platforms need to be testes.